Brown Thomas and Arnotts join others in suspending online operations

 Brown Thomas on Dublin’s Grafton Street.
 Photograph: Nick Bradshaw/The Irish Times

-An increasing number of retailers have suspended onlines services, while otehrs are warning of delays and limited options.
+An increasing number of retailers have suspended onlines services, while others are warning of delays and limited options.

 Brown Thomas and Arnotts have suspended their online offerings “until a time when it is safe to start again”.